-Best Rewards Credit Cards with No Foreign Transaction Fees Best Rewards Credit Cards with No Foreign Transaction Fees
+The Best Rewards Credit Cards With No Foreign Transaction Fees The Best Rewards Credit Cards With No Foreign Transaction Fees

-Best Rewards Credit Cards with No Foreign Transaction Fees
+The Best Rewards Credit Cards With No Foreign Transaction Fees

 Bonus Points

-If you plan on traveling overseas or purchasing online from an overseas vendor, you can save a small fortune by investing in a credit card that doesn’t charge foreign transaction fees.
-Overseas transaction fees are typically around 3%, so for every $1,000 you spend abroad, it will cost you roughly $30 if you use the wrong rewards card.
+If you plan on traveling to another country or purchasing online from an overseas vendor, you can save a small fortune by investing in a credit card that doesn’t charge foreign transaction fees.
+Overseas transaction fees are typically around 3%, so for every $1,000 you spend in another country, using the wrong credit card could cost you an extra $30.

 Thankfully, the list of credit cards without foreign transaction fees includes some of the best travel rewards cards available to U.S. consumers.
 Whether you’re paying for a local food tour in Hanoi, purchasing a flight from an airline with no U.S.-facing website, or buying the finest Middle Earth Manuka Honey from New Zealand (yes, you can actually buy Hobbit Honey), these are the best cards to use and not have to pay a foreign transaction fee on your purchase.